NYULibraries/primo-explore-views/README.md

 app
   // 1.
 Inject in the <prm-location-item-after> component of the DOM, which exists after each holding entry WITHIN a specific location.
   .component('prmLocationItemAfter', {
-    template: `/*html*/ `
+    template: `<primo-explore-custom-requests></primo-explore-custom-requests>`,
-      <primo-explore-custom-requests
-        layout="row"
-        layout-align="end center"
-        layout-wrap
-        flex-xs="100"
-      ></primo-explore-custom-requests>`,
       // 1a.
 Use this trick to implement the customization as a SIBLING of the item details, as opposed to its CHILD.
-Otherwise, styling of injected components will not match the styling of the elements it intends to amend.
+Otherwise, styling of injected components will not match the styling of the elements it intends to replace.
+The CSS that has been included with the module will assume that this has been implemented.
-    controller: ['$element', function ($element) {
+    controller: ['$element', function($element) {
       const ctrl = this;
       ctrl.$postLink = () => {
         const $target = $element.parent().query('div.md-list-item-text');
-        const $el = $element.query(`primo-explore-custom-requests`).detach();
+        const $el = $element.detach();
         $target.append($el);
+        $element.addClass('layout-row flex-sm-30 flex-xs-100');
       };
     }]
   })